Rohan5manza/personal-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi,My name is Rohan marar. welcome to my personal portfolio website.'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my info—I’m sharing it all this with you to impress you with many things that make me who I am.
+Once you’re impressed, you can continue to scroll down to see more details about me, my personal and my professional life.
+I love to write, and this website gives me a chance to pin down my thoughts, my interests, and my ambitions.
     styles:
       self:
         height: auto